Indian refiners set to curb spot buying to make room for Iranian oil

 After the halt in Iranian oil, Indian had diversified its imports and raised its share of U.S. oil.

-An official at Mangalore Refinery and Petrochemicals Ltd (MRPL.NS) said his company would also cut spot purchases and buy Iranian oil.
+An official at Mangalore Refinery and Petrochemicals Ltd said his company would also cut spot purchases and buy Iranian oil.
+(Graphic: India's oil imports from key suppliers, ) (Graphic: Share of various regions in India's oil imports, )

 Our Standards: The Thomson Reuters Trust Principles.